ashiq-r31/Canarymod-Scriptcraft-Setup/README.md

 Run the `java -jar canary.jar` command again in the terminal and you should be in a flat world and ready to go!

 ##Common Issues
 Some folks, including myself had problems with the server abruptly stopping mid-game.
 A lot of times, it's because not enough memory has been allocated to run the CanaryMod server.
-Try allocating memory with the following command when starting CanaryMod - `java -Xmx1024M -Xms1024M -jar canary.jar`.
+Try allocating memory with the following command when starting CanaryMod with `java -Xmx1024M -Xms1024M -jar canary.jar`.